 At present continuing care under Part 11 of the Children and Young People (Scotland) Act 2014 provisions do not apply to care leavers who were accommodated in secure care immediately before ceasing to be looked after.
 While this is because the local authority cannot provide exactly the same accommodation (i.e. secure accommodation), the local authority has a duty to provide as near as possible an “alternative equivalent” to their last care placement and appropriate to their needs.
 Given the level and intensity of care and support provided by secure care, the alternative equivalent should offer a similar high level of care (so for example an adult hostel, temporary accommodation, or bed and breakfast accommodation would be unable to provide this).

 Under the National Outcomes and Standards for Social Work Services in the Criminal Justice System children who are moving on and subject to licence conditions should be seen by their social worker on the day they leave secure care.

 Resources for this page

-- Centre for Youth and Criminal Justice (CYCJ).
-(2013).
-National Standards for Youth Justice Provision in Scotland (Appendix 1 to Youth Justice in Scotland: a guide to policy, practice and legislation).
+- Children and Young People’s Centre for Justice (CYCJ).
+(2020).
+A Guide to Youth Justice in Scotland: policy, practice and legislation: Reintegration and Transitions.
 Glasgow: CYCJ.

 - Scottish Government.
 (2010).
 National Outcomes and Standards for Social Work Services in the Criminal Justice System.
 Edinburgh: Scottish Government.